Machu Picchu man! I get to be a Machu Man

 The side walls of the temple each contain five of the characteristic trapezoidal niches we have seen in other religious structures.
 They are symmetrical and, although the wall on the right is now lower than its counterpart, they were once set at the same level.
 The rear wall has seven niches that would have been higher than their counterparts on the side.
 You should note that a portion of the right side of the wall has partially collapsed.
 There’s a general belief that while this could have resulted from settlement due to shifting soil, it could also be damage from minor earthquakes.

-(Interestingly, atypical openings between rocks and stones at various places in complex the prompted some geological detective work and, according to researchers from the Cusco-Pata Research Project, those examinations concluded that construction at Machu Picchu was interrupted by an earthquake of at least magnitude 6.5.
+(Interestingly, atypical openings between rocks and stones at various places in the complex the prompted some geological detective work and, according to researchers from the Cusco-Pata Research Project, those examinations concluded that construction at Machu Picchu was interrupted by an earthquake of at least magnitude 6.5.

 They believe that Pachakutiq ordered a halt to the construction and ordered his builders to design catastrophe-resistant architecture.
 They found that masonry was used to repair the damaged structures and later construction was more cellular.
 This second phase of construction used more seismic-resistant trapezoidal structures with giant stone blocks at the base and narrower upper walls.